Zapkid/Vicarius-Selenium-Java-Demo/README.md

 3. **Download dependencies**: Run `mvn dependency:resolve` to download all necessary dependencies to your local machine.

 ## Running Tests
 Tests can be run directly within the IDE using a Java Test runner extension or by running `mvn test` in the terminal command line from the project root.
+Once the browser opens, tests will execute across the Vicarius webpages.

 ## Vicarius pages tested